Practicing vs Verifying SMS Continuous Improvement

-You need to have demonstrable process documented, such as a having all internal audits and corrective action plans signed off that they were reviewed by the accountable manager.
+You need to have a demonstrable process documented, such as a having all internal audits and corrective action plans signed off that they were reviewed by the accountable manager.
 To be safe, you may document the process steps for accountable executive audit review in your Safety Policy.

 Final Thoughts on Continuous Improvement in Aviation SMS

 Operators who are in the early stages of their SMS implementations do not need to be overly concerned by the "continuous improvement" requirement.
 Keep the in mind, as your SMS' progress will be evaluated based on:

 - Effectiveness of the SMS; and